amin-arif/my-note/tech-and-tools/docker.md

 ## Docker Overview

-- Docker is an open source platform to build, share and run applications.
+- **Docker** is an open source platform to build, share and run applications.
 It use OS-level virtualization to deliver applicatons in packages called container.

-- The software that hosts the container is called Docker Engine.
+- **Docker Engine:** The software that hosts the container is called Docker Engine.

 - **Docker Image:** Docker is a template that has a predefined set of instructions to build a container.
 Docker images contain application code, libraries, tools, dependencies, and other files needed to make an application run.
 It is the starting point of Docker.

 - **Docker Container:** Docker containers are built from Docker images.
 Conatiners are running version of images or an instance of image.

+- **Docker File:** The Docker file is the document of steps to set up the environment for the Application.
+The Docker Engine parses the Docker file and creates a Docker image from it.

 </br>